willogy-team/insights--tensorflow/part6/README.md

 The padding "same" is very important here so that all the paths have the same output height and width (224x224).
 As a result, they can be concatenated into the final output of the module.

-The convolutional layers of different kernel size (1x1, 3x3 and 5x5) will guarantee the multiscale property of the Inception network.
+The convolutional layers of different kernel sizes (1x1, 3x3, and 5x5) will guarantee the multiscale property of the Inception network.

 ### ```call```

-The 3 convolutional layers and the max pooling layer are executed in a parallel way.
+The 3 convolutional layers and the max-pooling layer are executed in a parallel way.
 They all receive input from the previous layer.
-You should notice that the max pooling also receives the input from the previous layer (which is stored in ```input_tensor```).
-And then, their output are concatenated to create the final output of the module.
+You should notice that the max-pooling also receives the input from the previous layer (which is stored in ```input_tensor```).
+And then, their outputs are concatenated to create the final output of the module.
 We pass a list of outputs to the layer ```self.concatenation``` and everything will be automatically done.

 ```python
 def call(self, input_tensor, training=False):